Back

 You don’t need to know what your portrait will become.

-If you’ve been drawn to faces but unsure how to begin, I want you to know this.
+If you’ve been drawn to faces but unsure how to begin, this may be what you’ve been waiting for.

-Sometimes it’s enough to simply let the idea settle, knowing that when you’re ready, there is a gentle way to begin.
+Sometimes it’s enough to simply let the idea settle, knowing that when you’re ready, there is a steady way to begin.

 Signature-2--edited

 P.S.
-If you would like to hear more about my journey wil mixed media portraits check out:
+If you would like to hear more about my journey with mixed media portraits check out:

 A Year of Faces: My Journey into Mixed Media Portraits